10 Reasons Why You Should Start Dry Brushing

-You may have seen dry brushing listed as part of a salt scrub–type service on a spa menu, or heard about it through one of your girlfriends, but do you really know how it can benefit your skin?
-We thought it was worth taking a closer look.
+You may have seen dry brushing listed as part of a salt scrub–type service on a spa menu, or heard about it through one of your friends, but do you really know how it can benefit your skin?
+Here’s the inside scoop.